-- 45. (1) The chairman may with the consent of any meeting at which a quorum is present, and shall if so directed by the meeting, adjourn the meeting from time to time and from place to place, but no business shall be transacted at any adjourned meeting other than the business left unfinished at the meeting from which the adjournment took place. - (2) When a meeting is adjourned for thirty days or more, notice of the adjourned meeting shall be given as in the case of an original meeting. - (3) Except as provided by subregulation (2), it shall not be necessary to give any notice of an adjournment or of the business to be transacted at an adjourned meeting. - 46.
-(1) At any general meeting a resolution put to the vote of the meeting shall be decided on a show of hands unless a poll is (before or on the declaration of the result of the show of hands) demanded- - (a) by the chairman;
+45. (1) The chairman may with the consent of any meeting at which a quorum is present, and shall if so directed by the meeting, adjourn the meeting from time to time and from place to place, but no

-- (b) by at least three members present in person or by proxy; - (c) by a member or members present in person or by proxy and representing not less than one tenth of the total voting rights of all the members having the right to vote at the meeting; or - (d) by a member or members holding shares in the company conferring a right to vote at the meeting being shares on which an aggregate sum has been paid up equal to not less than one-tenth of the total sum paid up on all the shares conferring that right. - (2) The demand for a poll may be withdrawn. - 47.
+- (2) When a meeting is adjourned for thirty days or more, notice of the adjourned meeting shall be given as in the case of an original meeting. - (3) Except as provided by subregulation (2), it shall not be necessary to give any notice of an adjournment or of the business to be transacted at an adjourned meeting. - 46.
+(1) At any general meeting a resolution put to the vote of the meeting shall be decided on a show of hands unless a poll is (before or on the declaration of the result of the show of hands) demanded- - (a) by the chairman; - (b) by at least three members present in person or by proxy; - (c) by a member or members present in person or by proxy and representing not less than one tenth of the total voting rights of all the members having the right to vote at the meeting; or - (d) by a member or members holding shares in the company conferring a right to vote at the meeting being shares on which an aggregate sum has been paid up equal to not less than one-tenth of the total sum paid up on all the shares conferring that right. - (2) The demand for a poll may be withdrawn. - 47.
 (1) If a poll is duly demanded, it shall be taken in such manner and (subject to sub-regulation (2) either at once or after an interval or adjournment or otherwise as the chairman directs, and the result of the poll shall be the resolution of the meeting at which the poll was demanded. - (2) A poll demanded on the election of a chairman or on a question of adjournment shall be taken forthwith. - 48.
 In the case of an equality of votes, whether on a show of hands or on a poll, the chairman of the meeting at which the show of hands takes place or at which the poll is demanded, in addition to his deliberative vote (if any), shall have a casting vote. - 49.
-(1) Subject to any rights or restrictions for the time being attached to any class or classes of shares at meetings of members or classes of members-
+(1) Subject to any rights or restrictions for the time being attached to any class or classes of shares at meetings of members or classes of members- - (a) each- - (i) registered member, or registered member of that class;

-(a) each-

-(i) registered member, or registered member of that class;

 (name of Company)

-I/we , of being a member/members of the

-I/we, of of of of or, in his absence.
+I/we \\\\\\, of \\\\\\ being a member/members of the above named company, hereby \\\\\\ of \\\\\ or, in his absence.

-of behalf at the annual/extraordinary general meeting of the 19 and at any adjournment of that meeting: as my/our proxy to vote for me/us on my/our he company to be held on the day of
+\\\\\\\ of \\\\\\ as my/our proxy to vote for me/us on my/our behalf at the annual/extraordinary general meeting of the company to be held on the \\\\\\ day of 19 \\\\\\ and at any adjournment of that meeting:

-in favour of/against resolution No

-in favour of/against resolution No
+in favour of/against resolution No in favour of/against resolution No resolution No.

-in favour of/against resolution No.
+\in favour of/against